 How to buy avocados

 For immediate use, select ripe or nearly ripe avocados that are firm but yield slightly to pressure.
-Avoid those with soft or mushy spots and opt for heavier avocados, as they usually have more flesh and ripeness.
+Avoid those with soft or mushy spots and go for heavier avocados, as they usually have more flesh and ripeness.

 However, if the flesh is brown or black, it may be overripe or spoiled.
 If you plan to use them in a few days, select slightly firmer avocados that can ripen over time.